Raw Dog Food Safety 101: 7 Tips to Keep You and Your Dog Safe

 Another way to amp up your dogs bacteria fighting power?
 Feed pre & probiotics.
 This is especially important if your dog is new to raw, on antibiotics, or if you are feeding a mix of kibble and raw together.
 Building up your dogs good bacteria (probiotics) helps push out the bad bacteria and allows their immune system to function properly.
 With a properly functioning immune system, they are better able to fight off any bad bacteria that may make it through their digestive process.

 Prebiotics is food for your probiotics.
 When you feed probiotics, you want to ensure you are also including prebiotics in their diet to help the good bacteria grow and flourish.
-For recommended sources of pro & pre-biotics, read here.
+Find probiotics in our store here.

 4. Before feeding or unwrapping a new tube of food, make sure to clear your surface removing any human food or dishes to prevent cross contamination.